 Great public speakers likely know that an audience’s attention span will start to wane, but why?
 J. W. Niemantsverdriet, Ph.D., scientific director at Syngaschem BV, looked at how audiences pay attention to presentations.

 At first, most people are all ears, listening closely to what a speaker says, but their attention gradually drops to around 10% to 20% of its original level before peaking again toward the speech’s conclusion.

 This attention curve suggests that, to give a great presentation, speakers should state a brief summary of their work—or their main points—near the beginning and summarize it at the end.
 It’s also a good idea to “divide your presentation in several parts, each ended by an intermediate conclusion,” writes Niemantsverdriet.
 While Niemantsverdriet wrote about the attention curve for presenting scientific findings in academia, his strategy works for any public speaker looking to improve their audience’s attention level.

-Why storytelling works better than facts alone
+2. Using storytelling to give a great presentation works better than facts alone.

-Why practice really does make perfect
+3. Practice really does make perfect.

 If you’re an inexperienced presentation speaker, don’t let your mind and emotional being get the best of you.
 Minimize your fear of public speaking by conducting a series of mock presentations.